osrf-migration/servicesim-wiki/Walkthrough.md

     [Msg] [ServiceSim] Started Checkpoint "Pick-up guest" at 00:00:11.730

 ### Checkpoint 2: Pick-up

+For this checkpoint, it is convenient to use the RFID sensor to localize the guest.
+On a terminal you can listen to the sensor topic:

+    rostopic echo /servicebot/rfid

+Whenever the robot gets close to a person, the person's RFID identity will be notified on this topic.

 When close to guest, call the
 [guest pick-up service](https://bitbucket.org/osrf/servicesim/src/default/servicesim_competition/srv/PickUpGuest.srv),